Best RX 6600 Graphics Card

 However, there is usually a good reason why an aftermarket card is the same price as the reference card.

-The answer can be found below!
+The solution can be found below!

 Design

-No RGB lighting on this card, however.
+No RGB illumination on this card, however.

 Performance And Overclocking Capabilities